 COURSE REQUIREMENTS.
-The doctoral degree requires a minimum of 79 hours beyond the Baccalaureate Degree.
-The Program of Study includes a Core Curriculum (19 hours), Elective courses that support the emphasis in DRS (9 hours), Colloquia (10 hours minimum) and Doctoral/Dissertation Research (41 hours minimum).
-Graduate courses in which a grade lower than "B" is received, or remediation course work at the undergraduate level, will not be counted toward the required 79 hours.
+The doctoral degree requires a minimum of 80 hours beyond the Baccalaureate Degree.
+The Program of Study includes a Core Curriculum (20 hours), Elective courses that support the emphasis in DRS (9 hours), Colloquia (10 hours minimum) and Doctoral/Dissertation Research (41 hours minimum).
+Graduate courses in which a grade lower than "B" is received, or remediation course work at the undergraduate level, will not be counted toward the required 78 hours.

-- A. Core curriculum (19 semester credit hours required): - NDRB 5133: Principles of Cell Biology - NDRB 5123: Principles of Molecular Biology - NDRB 5223: Principles of Developmental Biology (required elective) - NDRB 7143: Principles of Biological Scientific Writing - NDRB 7113: Principles of Scientific Teaching - NDRB 7572: Experimental Techniques in the Life Sciences (Laboratory rotations) (Total of 4 semester credit hours during 1st year of study)
+- A. Core curriculum (20 semester credit hours required): - NDRB 5133: Principles of Cell Biology - NDRB 5123: Principles of Molecular Biology - NDRB 5223: Principles of Developmental Biology - NDRB 7143: Principles of Biological Scientific Writing - NDRB 7113: Principles of Scientific Teaching - NDRB 7572: Experimental Techniques in the Life Sciences (Laboratory rotations) (Total of 4 semester credit hours during 1st year of study)

-- B. Colloquia (1/semester throughout tenure in program minimum of 10 semester credit hours required): - NDRB 7041: Qualifying Exam (QE) Colloquia (2 semester credit hours during 1st year of study) - NDRB 7041: NDRB Colloquia (8 semester credit hours minimum during 2nd-5th years of study) - C. Doctoral Research/Doctoral Dissertation (41 semester credit hours): - NDRB 7212/3: Doctoral Research (6 semester credit hours minimum) - NDRB 7315/8: Doctoral Dissertation (35 semester credit hours minimum) - D. Elective courses (9 semester credit hours minimum): - NDRB 5223 and any two other 3-credit hour 5000-7000 level lecture courses in NDRB or in other departments that are approved by the DRS-DSC.
+- NDRB 5001 Ethical Conduct in Research - NDRB 5223: Principles of Developmental Biology is a new course not listed in the current graduate catalog.
+As such, this course is considered a "required" elective and will substitute for one of the three elective courses (see below). - B. Colloquia (1/semester throughout tenure in program minimum of 10 semester credit hours required): - NDRB 7041: Qualifying Exam (QE) Colloquia (2 semester credit hours during 1st year of study) - NDRB 7041: NDRB Colloquia (8 semester credit hours minimum during 2nd-5th years of study) - C. Doctoral Research/Doctoral Dissertation (41 semester credit hours): - NDRB 7212/3: Doctoral Research (6 semester credit hours minimum) - NDRB 7315/8: Doctoral Dissertation (35 semester credit hours minimum) - D. Elective courses (9 semester credit hours minimum): - NDRB 5223 Principles of Developmental Biology plus any two other 3-credit hour 5000-7000 level lecture courses in NDRB or in other departments that are approved by the DRS-DSC.